WalkerMx/AutoCrispy/README.md

 ## Backend Features

 The following are the features supported in AutoCrispy.
 Any feature listed is not necessarily the same as the features or requirements of the program.
-To work, AutoCrispy requires one of the following to be downloaded, or ESRGAN to be installed.
-[More about the Backends and Comparison shots can be found here](https://github.com/WalkerMx/AutoCrispy/blob/master/COMPARE.md)
+To work, AutoCrispy requires one of the following to be downloaded, or ESRGAN to be installed.  <a href="https://github.com/WalkerMx/AutoCrispy/blob/master/COMPARE.md" target="_blank">More about the Backends and Comparison shots can be found here</a>

 Backend|Scale Range|Denoising Support|Alpha Support|TAA|Custom Filters|Speed|VRAM Requirements|Download
 :-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-: